abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/validation-vm-launch.md

 ## Open vSwitch bridges

-In ARM + Azure environments, OVS bridges may not come up automatically.
+In Arm + Azure environments, OVS bridges may not come up automatically.

 This causes: